evdel720/SpoonHelper/docs/sample-state.md

   },

   errors: {
-    email: ["Email is too short", "Password can't be blank"],
+    username: ["username is too short", "Password can't be blank"],
     password: ["Password can't be blank"]
   },